On the Complexity of the Optimal Correlated Equilibria in Extensive-Form Games: Extensive-Form Games, Correlations and Equilibria

 Now consider a case where the applicant receives from the mediator the recommendation to play the strategy $\{I_S \mapsto E_S, I_W \mapsto E_W \}$.
 Let $p$ and $p'$ be the probabilities of the pure strategy profiles $(E_S,E_W,A_E,R_G)$ and $(E_S,E_W,R_E,A_G)$ in the correlation plan respectively.
 The expected payoff of the applicant when following the recommendation is thus $5p$.
 However, if the applicant were to deviate and play $\{I_S \mapsto G_S, I_W \mapsto G_W \}$ instead, the expected payoff becomes $5p'$.
 Hence for the correlation plan to be a \NFCE, we must have $p \geq p'$.
 Applying this kind of reasoning to all possible deviations ultimately forces the company to adopt $\{ I_E \mapsto R_E, I_G \mapsto R_G\}$ as its only viable strategy in any \NFCE.

-\cite{von2008extensive} also relies on this example to show that an \EFCE can yield better social welfare than an \NFCE.
-Take the correlation plan $\CorrPlan$ defined as a uniform distribution over profiles
+This example also shows that an \EFCE can yield better social welfare than an \NFCE.
+Take the correlation plan $\CorrPlan$ defined as a uniform distribution over profiles $\{(E_S,E_W,A_E,R_G),~(G_S,E_W,R_E,A_G), (E_S,\allowbreak G_W,A_E,R_G),~(G_S,G_W,R_E,A_G)\}$.
 To show that $\CorrPlan$ is an \EFCE, we need to consider different scenarios.
 When the chance node selects a strong applicant, the applicant has no incentive to deviate as the correlation plan ensures that he will be accepted by the company.
 If instead a weak applicant is selected and he is recommended to play $E_W$ then he knows that with equal probability, the mediator has drawn either $(E_S,E_W,A_E,R_G)$ or $(G_S,E_W,R_E,A_G)$.
-Its expected payoff is this $\frac{1}{2}\cdot 0 + \frac{1}{2}\cdot 6 = 3$.
+Its expected payoff is $\frac{1}{2}\cdot 0 + \frac{1}{2}\cdot 6 = 3$.
 The applicant has no incentive to deviate as playing $G_W$ would also yield $3$ as expected payoff.
 With a similar reasoning, one can show that the company also does not have incentive to deviate.
 Under $\CorrPlan$, the expected payoff of the applicant is $3.5$ and the expected payoff of the company is $6.5$, yielding a social welfare of $10$, nearly double that of any \NFCE. \end{example}